MAS 700 – Future of News and Participatory Media

 - “Newspapers and Thinking the Unthinkable”, Clay Shirky

-- “The Reconstruction of American Journalism”, Leonard Downie, Jr., and Michael Schudson
+- “The Reconstruction of American Journalism”, Leonard Downie Jr. and Michael Schudson

 - Mathew Ingram on Gawker

-- The Atlantic, on Scientology
+- The Atlantic on Scientology

 Business models to support long-form, investigative and international reporting are in flux.
 Newspapers no longer have monopoly over local advertising and many are shrinking their staff and their ambitions.
-While amateur forms of media production are producing strong results, there’s reasons to worry about te survival of expensive-to-produce types of news.
+While amateur forms of media production are producing strong results, there’s reasons to worry about the survival of expensive-to-produce types of news.
 Who pays for the news we need to function as informed and engaged citizens?

-Assignment, due May 1:
+Assignment, due May 13: Final Project

-Assignment, due May 8: Continuing work on the final project
+Continue work on the final project.

-Reading for May 8:
+Reading for May 13:

-May 15: Presenting the Final Projects
+May 14: Presenting the Final Projects

-With snacks, optional revelry and merriment
+With snacks, mandatory revelry and merriment